azavea/tilertwo/README.md

 ### `AWS_PROFILE`

 If you're exporting tiles to S3, set this and mount your `~/.aws` directory to `/home/tilertwo/.aws` in the container.

+If you run the container with the included `docker-compose` script, the aws directory mount is handled for you.

 ### `TIPPECANOE_VERSION`